x360ce/x360ce/Wiki/BetaTesting.md

-These are instructions for early Xbox 360 Controller Emulator 4.x Alpha version testing, which includes virtual X360 controller.
+# Xbox 360 Controller Emulator 4.x Alpha - Beta Testing

 IMPORTANT Note 1: This is ALPHA release.
 Some things will not work and this release is intended to test games with Virtual X360 controller only.